 The degree in University generally takes four to five years, while Magistracy degree is for two years and the Doctorate/PhD degree is for one year in Serbia.
 International students and stateless students are enrolled on the same principles as the Serbian students.
 Serbian students are allowed to study at public universities for free of cost, on the other hand there are tuition fees for foreign students but a very low cost.
 Tuition costs at private schools may vary.

 There is no free healthcare system in Serbia, moreover, all the employees, self-employed individuals and pensioners have to pay contributions towards the healthcare system.
-Healthcare system in Serbia is managed by the National Health Insurance Fund (HIF), it covers all the legal citizens and permanent residents residing in Serbia.
-More than 98% of the population of Serbia is covered by the health insurance.
+The healthcare system in Serbia is managed by the National Health Insurance Fund (HIF), it covers all the legal citizens and permanent residents residing in Serbia.
+More than 98% of the population of Serbia is covered by health insurance.

-Emergency care is free of cost for foreigners, citizens and visitors, except doctor’s services.
-Hospital need cash payments first for their services.
-Cost of visiting a doctor depends upon the type and length of the treatment, which you have to pay right after any visit with cash or card.
+Emergency care is free of cost for foreigners, citizens and visitors, except for doctor’s services.
+Hospitals need cash payments first for their services.
+The cost of visiting a doctor depends upon the type and length of the treatment, which you have to pay right after any visit with cash or card.
 Bills may vary when it comes to surgery, however, it starts from near about 3000 Serbian dinars (35 Euros) which includes consultation fees, prescriptions, tests, operations, etc.